-The procedure to create SRDF pair and establish relationship is already documented.
-Here i am attempting to visualise the various operations/commands with the SRDF pairs by using simple replication set-up shown as below.
+After documenting the procedure to create SRDF pair and establish relationship, here I am attempting to visualize the various operations/commands with the SRDF pairs by using simple replication set-up shown as below.

 Current scenario: Site-A is Production site where the Application(s) are currently running live.
 Device-A is ReadWrite(RW) Enabled and mounted in Server-A, synchronously replicating to Device-B in Array-B. Device-B is in WriteDisabled(WD) state, visible to Server-B but not mounted/using.
 The SRDF link between Array-A and Array-B are in Read/Write state and the RDF Pair is in Synchronised state.

 Let us see the commands/operations can be done on this scenario and the resulting states.

 This command temporarily suspend the I/O traffic on the SRDF link by making the RDF Links to NotReady(NR)state.
 RDF pair state changes to Suspended.

 symrdf -sid 1234 -rdfg 1 -file pair.txt suspend